How To Stop Dog Separation Anxiety Permanently! ULTIMATE Guide

 He said separation anxiety in dogs can lead to all sorts destruction behavior even self-mutilation!
-And in severe situations dogs are prescribed medication to help them cope only as a last resort.
+That in severe situations dogs are prescribed dog anxiety medication to help them cope only as a last resort.

 Jax was around 2 months old when I first got him, he was all curled up in the corner of a dog crate looking all cute.
 He was also the runt, and since I’m pretty much a runt I knew he was the one!

-At first it seemed like he was adjusting okay… that was until I came home one day to find him covered head to toe in a puddle of his own drool.
+At first it seemed like he was adjusting… that was until I came home one day to find him covered head to toe in a puddle of his own drool!